octaviomtz/demo_3DNCA_nodules/README.md

 python texture_mosaic.py #to only go through one scan (won't produce enough rectangles)
 ```
 1. The previous step will produce a mask that can be used to inpaint the boundaries of the rectangles and the gaps between them.
+1. Apply inpainting with deep image prior (misc/inpainting.ipynb) to the mosaic using its mask.

+## Generate synthetic texture

 ## Train 3D NCA
 1. Use the train_synthesis.py to train a 3D NCA to generate a nodule